How Do You Use Blue Painter's Tape?

 If you're working on an exterior project and you want your painter's tape to be waterproof, you may be able to find an exterior-grade option that is waterproof.

-It's crucial that you remove the paint at the right time — not too soon and not too late — so it pulls off smoothly, leaving a clean line behind.
+It's crucial that you pull off the painter’s tape at the right time — not too soon and not too late — so it pulls off smoothly, leaving a clean line behind.
 Removing the tape too soon can cause the paint to chip, and waiting too long can cause the adhesive to remain stuck to the woodwork.
 The rule of thumb is to wait until the paint feels dry.
 Drying time will depend on the paint you use, so read the label to see how long you should wait for your paint to dry.

 In most cases, it will be at least an hour.
-If the paint still feels gummy when you touch it, it's too soon to pull the tape off.
+If the paint still feels gummy when you touch it, it's too soon to pull off the painter’s tape.
 You may want to wait several hours or overnight to be safe.
 Just make sure you don't leave the tape on for too long or it may bond too strongly with the surface it's on, making it more difficult to remove.

-Blue painter's tape from TapeManBlue is designed so that you can remove it up to 21 days after applying it, which gives a huge margin so you don't have to worry about your tape getting stuck to the surface it's on and leaving a residue.
+Our blue painter's tape is designed so that you can remove it up to 21 days after applying it, which gives a huge margin so you don't have to worry about your tape getting stuck to the surface it's on and leaving a residue.

-5. How Do You Get Stuck Tape off When Painting?
+5. How Do You Get Painter's Tape off When Painting?

-Whatever the cause, in these cases, the simple solution is to run a razor blade along the edge of the tape to score it.
+If this happens, the simple solution to get painter’s tape off is to run a razor blade along the edge of the tape to score it.
 Then, you can pull the tape off the surface without worrying about taking your paint with it.

 This question comes into play when you're painting adjacent surfaces.
 For instance, if you're painting the ceiling and the walls or the baseboards and the walls, you'll need to tackle one of these first and allow it to dry completely before painting the other surface.
 This is so that you can apply painter's tape to the surface you painted first.